IEA Wind Task 32: Wind lidar systems for wind energy deployment (Working period 2019-2021)

 Short Description

-Description LIDAR (‚Light detecting and ranging') systems have been used in the field of wind energy since about a decade and have contributed significantly to a cost reduction in the last few years.
-Although the degree of maturity of technology has risen in the last years, wind-LIDAR-devices are still not fully accepted in the wind energy industry.
+LiDAR (‚Light detecting and ranging') systems have been used for wind energy applications for more than a decade and have contributed significantly to a cost reduction in the last few years.
+Although the degree of maturity of technology has risen to a high level, wind-LiDAR-devices are still not fully accepted in the wind energy industry.

-To minimize the existing obstacles, in 2013 the Task 32 of the IEA Wind was launched, which has been dealing with the possibilities and challenges of the application of LIDAR-systems since then.
-Through mutual exchange of experiences and global networking new knowledge is generated and the existing obstacles are reduced.
+To minimize the existing obstacles, the Task 32 of the IEA Wind has been launched in 2013 (since 2022: Task 52).
+Since then, Task 32 has been dealing with the possibilities and challenges of the application of LiDAR-systems in Wind energy.

 Publications